deepns/codegym/azure/az-900-notes.md

   - Create and manage file shares through cmdlets, Azure CLI, Azure Portal or Azure Storage Explorer.
   - Data in the file shares can be accessed via file system I/O calls.
 Can also use Azure Storage Client libraries or Azure Storage REST API.
 - Queue storage - highly scalable message queue.
 Max individual message size 64KB. sample use case: user submits a form on the webpage.
 App adds that to a message queue.
 Message queue triggers an event which invokes a function in Azure Functions.
-- Disk storage - block storage for VMs. (#doubt aka Page Blobs?)
+- Disk storage - Azure Managed Disks for VMs.
+These are backed by page blobs.

 JSON view of the storage account created in the sandbox.